MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 ## Animated GIFs

 Xamarin.Forms includes support for displaying small, animated GIFs.
-This is accomplished by setting the [`Image.Source`](xref:Xamarin.Forms.Image.Source) property to an animated GIF:
+This is accomplished by setting the [`Image.Source`](xref:Xamarin.Forms.Image.Source) property to an animated GIF file:

 ```xaml
 <Image Source="demo.gif" />